shiyuanjack/shiyuanjack.github.io/_pages/about.md

 Background
 ======
-Mr. Xu is pursuing the Ph.D degree in the Department of Computer Science, supervised by [Prof. Yiu, Siu Ming] (https://www.cs.hku.hk/index.php/people/academic-staff/smyiu), in The University of Hong Kong. an undergraduate student in North China University of Technology.
-He is studying B.Eng. in information security with expected graduate in June 2022.
-He was a research assistant with [Dr. Gao Shang](https://goldsainteagle.github.io/shanggao.github.io/) at the The Hong Kong Polytechnic University within half year and interned as a summer research assiatant with [Dr. Ramanathan, Ravishankar](https://www.cs.hku.hk/index.php/people/academic-staff/ravi) at The University of Hong Kong in 2021.
+Mr. Xu is pursuing the Ph.D degree in the Department of Computer Science, supervised by [Prof. Yiu, Siu Ming](https://www.cs.hku.hk/index.php/people/academic-staff/smyiu), at The University of Hong Kong.
+Before he came in Hong Kong, he received the B.Eng. degree majoring in information security at North China University of Technology.
+He was an online research assistant with [Dr. Gao Shang](https://goldsainteagle.github.io/shanggao.github.io/) at the The Hong Kong Polytechnic University within half year and interned as a summer research assiatant with [Dr. Ramanathan, Ravishankar](https://www.cs.hku.hk/index.php/people/academic-staff/ravi) at The University of Hong Kong in 2021.
 During his bachelor's study, he has published several academic conference and journal papers.

 Research Interests
 ======